- Places to Explore

 - Fodor's Choice

 Long home to chain hotels as well as locally owned motels, the beach has opened a number of condominiums and resorts in recent years.
-And don't forget to rent a bike or take a drive to explore both Fort Pickens Road and J. Earle Bowden Way (which connects Pensacola Beach to the Navarre Beach area), which have reopened after many years of being closed to vehicular traffic and offer breathtaking, unobstructed views of the gulf.
+Don't miss renting a bike or taking a drive to explore both Fort Pickens Road and J. Earle Bowden Way (connecting Pensacola Beach to the Navarre Beach area), which have reopened after many years of being closed to vehicular traffic.
+They offer breathtaking, unobstructed views of the gulf.

 Pensacola Beach at a Glance

 Elsewhere in The Panhandle

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's